lucuma/solution/README.rst

 Solution
 ====================

-An easy-to-use bridge to SQLAlchemy, adding some custom capabilities.
+Makes SQLAlchemy easy and fun to use, and adds some custom capabilities.

 Example::